You’ve heard that UX design is one of the most exciting fields in tech right now.

 We did a quick search and found there are currently a total 14,000 UX designer jobs in the United States alone!
 Europe has even higher demand with almost 24,000 jobs available.

 And be confident!
 (Once you’ve completed our certified UX Design course first).
-Many recruiters are reporting difficulty in finding talented UX designers due to the relative newness of the role.
+Many recruiters are reporting difficulty in finding talented UX designers due to the relative novelty of the role.
 This provides an excellent opportunity for you to confidently assert your abilities, and land your dream role.

 What You Should Do Now